Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

     brew install openssl

-  See "Install Homebrew" previously in this file if you get errors about /usr/local/bin or other directories under /usr/local not being writable.

-  Then in /etc/profile add the following line, modifying '1.0.2k' with the version installed:
+  Then in /etc/profile add the following line, modifying '1.1.1d' with the version installed:

-    export OPENSSL_LIBS="/usr/local/Cellar/openssl/1.0.2k/lib/libssl.a /usr/local/Cellar/openssl/1.0.2k/lib/libcrypto.a"
+    export OPENSSL_LIBS="/usr/local/Cellar/openssl@1.1/1.1.1d/lib/libssl.a /usr/local/Cellar/openssl@1.1/1.1.1d/lib/libcrypto.a"

   This will trigger statically linking of the rtracklayer package against the openssl libraries.